 The Voice Awards program provides a unique opportunity to educate the general public about mental health and substance use disorders and change how they understand and accept people with behavioral health problems.

-The Substance Abuse and Mental Health Services Administration (SAMHSA) is proud to acknowledge the invaluable assistance and support provided by all of the 2011 Voice Awards Program Partners and Honorary Supporting Organizations.
-Without their help the 2011 Voice Awards event would not have been possible.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) is proud to acknowledge the invaluable assistance and support provided by all of the 2012 Voice Awards Program Partners.
+Without their help the 2012 Voice Awards event would not be possible.

 American Counseling Association

 The American Counseling Association (ACA) is a nonprofit, professional, and educational organization that is dedicated to the growth and enhancement of the counseling profession.
 ACA is the world's largest association exclusively representing professional counselors in various practice settings.
 With more than 50,000 members, ACA's mission is to enhance the quality of life in society by promoting the development of professional counselors, advancing the counseling profession, and using the profession and practice of counseling to promote respect for human dignity and diversity.

 The American Psychiatric Nurses Association (APNA) is a professional organization with more than 8,000 members.
 To facilitate professional advancement, APNA provides quality continuing education for psychiatric mental health (PMH) nursing, a wealth of resources for established, emerging, and prospective PMH nurses, and a community of dynamic collaboration.
 APNA champions psychiatric mental health nursing and advocates for mental health care through the development of positions on key issues, the widespread dissemination of current knowledge and developments in PMH nursing, and collaboration with consumer groups to promote evidence-based advances in recovery-focused assessment, diagnosis, treatment, and evaluation of people with mental illness and/or substance use disorders.

 American Psychological Association